MicrosoftEdge/MSEdgeExplainers/DocumentSubtitle/explainer.md

 ![image of twitter installed web app with a long text in the title bar](webAppTitleBar1.png)

-*We want to fix the text that appears on the title bar by giving developers control over the information that appears there&.
+We want to fix the text that appears on the title bar by giving developers control over the information that appears there.
 Generally, applications utilize the text in the title bar of the window to specify the application's name and any other contextual information that is important to identify the window in the corresponding's platform UX.
 As an example, most word processors and image editors would display the name of the application and the name of the document or file that is being edited.

 To fix this situation, we require a bucket to store this contextual information.
 Considering that this information is generally different from what is displayed in the page's title, we propose adding a subtitle definition that can be used for this specific purpose.
 The source of the title bar in installed web apps would be composed of the app's name as defined in the manifest, and an additional subtitle/detail from a meta tag in the head of the document.